By MAGGIE M, Editor, the wedge.LIVE

 Lyme should likely be declared an epidemic.
 It surely must be supported by Canada with reliable testing–as the tests have proven unreliable, only 15% often quoted as reliable.
 Many have obtained tests from U.S. for reliable results (I have heard this again and again.)

 Doctors must be educated on this serious disease–its many pathogens, their biofilms and vectors.
-OHIP must cover testing and clinical care (approach PC candidate Christine Elliott to speak out.)
+OHIP must cover testing and clinical care.
 Patients are often diagnosed with sudden arthritis or MS, ALS, etc… Often they are told, “it’s all in your head.”
 (Boy, they are right on that as the pathogens make their way to the brain.)

 Antibiotics must be prescribed for the right length of time–7 to 10 days is way too short, the consensus declares.
 And…independent research must be funded with a sense of emergency!
 Fund raising to find a way to destroy these pathogens is tardy.